anfederman/breadcrumb_learn/breadcrumb/touchscreen/breadcrumb_usage_with_touchscreen.md

 - start/stop button to start/stop the robot
 - a continue button for robot to continue after stopping on stop marker
 - settings - UI for the routes management
-- reboot/poweroff buttons
+- reboot/poweroff/reboot-software buttons
 - recording ros topics to a bag file
-- a screen to show the camera for debug purposes
+- a screen to show the camera and joystick for debug purposes

 ### Breadcrumb Usage with Touchscreen

 To the basic Breadcrumb usability, touchscreen UI adds an additional three features:
 - In order for the Breadcrumb to start moving, start button on a touchscreen should be pressed
-- During the drive, robot can be stopped by pressing the STOP button (to continue, start should be pressed)
+- During the drive, robot can be stopped by pressing the STOP button (START should be pressed to continue)
-- Breadcrumb will stop on Stop marker and wait for user to press continue
+- Breadcrumb will stop on STOP marker and wait for user to press CONTINUE

-### Touchscreen app main view
+### Touchscreen App main view

 <img src="breadcrumb/assets/Touchscreen_main_view.png" >

-The main goal for our Touchscreen Application is to be as easy to use as possible.
+The main goal for our Touchscreen App is to be as easy to use as possible.
 That's why the main view is very minimalistic with one main ***START/STOP button***.
-And there is also a ***CONTINUE button*** which shows up when the Breadcrumb is waiting on a Stop Marker.
+And there is also a ***CONTINUE button*** which shows up when the Breadcrumb is waiting on a STOP Marker.
 On top of the screen you can see buttons (from left to right):

 - Display camera view